arcamens/arcamens/site_app/static/site_app/help/index.md

 ![search-for-tasks-cards-0](/static/site_app/help/search-for-tasks-cards-0.png)

-From the dialog window you can search through all cards that have at least one user bound to.
+From the dialog window you can search through all cards that you have access by combining the the following options altogether with a given string pattern.

 ![search-for-tasks-cards-1](/static/site_app/help/search-for-tasks-cards-1.png)